Scutterman/games/tower-defense/README.md

 The game ends if you die or if the Victory Tower dies.

+# Project Status
+The prototype is as complete as I'm able to take it for now.
+Other projects are taking up my time.

 # Purpose
 This is supposed to be a tower defence game.
 Before the each defence round begins, a resource round plays out.